alicehillier/life-for-lydia/README.md

 ### **Existing Features**

 1. A title page, displayed with large graphics.
-"Loading..." appears in the bottom left corner while a 5 second delay executes, allowing ample time for the user to read the title.
+"Loading..." appears in the bottom left corner while a 3-second delay executes, allowing ample time for the user to read the title.

 ![Title Page](documents/images/features/features-title-page.png)